co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cookie.md

 Cookies received via Set-Cookie-headers is stored in the browser for the domain upon which holds the API, meaning you can encounter problems reading the cookie values from your frontend.

 If using a package like [axios](https://github.com/axios/axios), make sure to supply the correct config parameters that enables cookies in requests to the server.
 As an example, axios has a config parameter called `withAuthorization`.
 With the flag set to true, cookies previous set will be sent in the request.

+### Cart key in the response payload ###
+Sometimes you need to avoid cookies.
+It's possible to return the cart key when using the `get_cart`-endpoint.
+Simply download and activate the [Get Cart Enhanced-plugin](https://wordpress.org/plugins/cocart-get-cart-enhanced/) and you're good-to-go.